wennewman/wecipes/src/recipes/walnutCake/walnutCake.md

 4. Beat in egg
 5. Mix in half the sifted dry ingredients with half the milk
 6. Mix in remaining dry ingredients then remaining milk
-7. Pour into prepared tin and bake 20 to 40 minutes or until knife comes out clean
+7. Pour into prepared tin and bake 20 to 40 minutes or until knife comes out cle an